Speech Therapy Homework Ideas for the Busy Teletherapist

 For younger students, these weekly practice sheets are a great way for students to consistently practice articulation, language, and social language goals at home.

 You miiiiight already know how I feel about the IXL website, especially when it comes to language therapy.
 The icing on the cake is that you can assign the skills to your students.
 Similar to Boom Cards, there are a few ways to assign specific skills on the IXL website, so you can pick what works best for you!

 Finding a way to send homework virtually may seem like a complicated task for SLPs coming from an in-person setting.
 But in reality, a few clicks makes it wayyyy simpler than dealing with a printer, copier, and/or a (physical) homework folder. 😆

-Whether sending home practice activities to teletherapy students is one of those things you are already pretty consistent with, trying to figure out, or somewhere in between, these are a few ways to establish a homework-sending routine to last throughout the year!
+Whether sending home practice activities to teletherapy students is one of those things you are already pretty consistent with, trying to figure out, or somewhere in between, these are a few ways to establish a homework-sending routine to last throughout the school year.... or summer break!